billdonner/xpando/README.md

 #  XPANDO - make ReadyForIOS1

+version 0.3.14 dont complain if tdinfo missing with -t

 version 0.3.13 allow editing of topic and always use original topic

 version 0.3.12 improve error reporting